Agaricus bernardii: The Ultimate Mushroom Guide

 Has a similar appearance, but can be distinguished by its double ring, and the lack of a fishy or briny odor.
 Additionally, A. bitorquis does not stain reddish when cut, and usually does not have a scaly or warty cap.

-Described and given the scientific name Agaricus bernardi by Lucien Quélet (often written as Quelet without the accent) in 1878, the Salty Mushroom looks similar to several other species, but its reddening flesh (when cut) is at least some help towards identification.
-The currently-accepted scientific name Agaricus bernardii dates from an 1878 publication by Lucien Quélet.
+Described by Lucien Quélet (often written as Quelet without an accent) in 1878 and given the scientific name Agaricus bernardi, the salty mushroom looks similar to several other species, but its red flesh (when cut) at least aids identification.
+The currently accepted scientific name Agaricus bernardii comes from an 1878 publication by Lucien Quélet.

-The specific epithet bernardii is a reference to G. Bernard, the finder of the collection from La Rochelle, France, that was used by Lucien Quélet in producing his original description of this species as Psaliota bernardii.
+The specific epithet bernardii refers to G. Bernard, the discoverer of the collection from La Rochelle, France, which Lucien Quélet used as Psaliota bernardii when preparing his original description of the species.